eks-poc/edx-platform/README.rst

 ------------

 Installing and running an Open edX instance is not simple.
-We strongly recommend that you use a service provider to run the software for you.
+We strongly recommend that you use a service provider to run the software.
 They have free trials that make it easy to get started: https://openedx.org/get-started/